 We are independent of government.
-The head of the NAO is the Comptroller and Auditor General (C&AG), Gareth Davies, who is an Officer of the House of Commons and a Crown appointee.
+The head of the NAO is the Comptroller and Auditor General (C&AG) - Gareth Davies - and is an Officer of the House of Commons and a Crown appointee.

 The NAO is funded by money voted to it by Parliament and by fees levied on its client base for some of the services it provides.
-Parliament sets our budget, scrutinises our performance and appoints our external auditors through a House of Commons committee called the Public Accounts Commission.
+Parliament sets our budget, scrutinises our performance, and appoints our external auditors through a House of Commons committee called the Public Accounts Commission.
 Our governance arrangements were established under the Budget Responsibility and National Audit Act 2011 and reflect our unique statutory position by balancing Parliament's wish for independent oversight of the NAO's operations, while preserving the C&AG's discretion in the performance of his statutory audit responsibilities.

-The average number of people employed by the NAO during 2018-19 was 826.
-Most were based at our London headquarters, with approximately 100 in Newcastle.
+The average number of people employed by the NAO during 2020-21 was around 860.
 The majority of NAO employees are engaged on open-ended employment contracts.
 Employees on fixed-term contracts are eligible for the same benefits as permanent employees.
 We have robust HR policies and processes, which are applied consistently across our office locations and which aim to comply with the spirit as well as the letter of relevant legislation.